mateosss/mateosss.github.io/_posts/2022-03-21-xrtslam-metrics.md

   improving and how good it is working.
 It is also a good opportunity to present tables that compare the different integrated systems and give you an idea of how well things are working with each fork.
-brief: Tools for evaluating performance of SLAM
+brief: Tools for evaluating performance of SLAM.
 ---

 When working with tracking systems it can happen that you wake up one day, and